sbalatbat/cse15l-lab-reports/Lab_Report_5.md

 supply.
 When it comes to international trade agreements, the conventional wisdom sounds most bleak.
 It leads to stark conclusions about the long-term viability of the U.S. apparel industry, even with steps taken to improve assembly-room productivity and fashion-oriented quick response.
 The following comment is typical:
 ```
-In example 2, `-e` is used to flag 2 patterns in a very lengthy text. `grep` searches for both of these patterns and outputs the following, which is unbelievably long for being only two lines, but the usefulness here is that the 2nd pattern is a phrase rather than just one word, which lets the user be more specific in their searches combined with multiple patterns.
+In example 2, `-e` is used to flag 2 patterns being searched for in a very lengthy text. `grep` searches for both of these patterns and outputs the above example, which is unbelievably long for being only two lines, but the usefulness here is that the 2nd pattern is a phrase rather than just one word, which lets the user be more specific in their searches combined with multiple patterns.

 Sources
 * [`grep` Manual Page](https://www.gnu.org/software/grep/manual/grep.html)